 Insulated Heat Exchangers

 The heat exchangers in high-efficiency furnaces have better insulation so they don’t lose their heat as rapidly and maximize the amount of heat transferred to the air.
+Strange heater sounds often signal trouble in older systems lacking this kind of efficiency.

 If you have any questions about high-efficiency furnaces, we are happy to answer them.
 We’ll help you find the right heating system for your needs.